atharxva/Kindle_ebook_pdf_extractor/README.md

 Feel free to use or modify this script for personal or educational purposes.
 Always credit original sources when distributing.

 ---

-Let me know if you'd like to:

-* Add GUI support
-* Choose custom page sizes
-* Embed image captions or watermarks
-* Package this as a `.exe` or `.app` tool

 ##Feel free to rach out if you face any issues
 atharvajadhavlm10@gmail.com